 As a managing editor, I wear a lot of different hats, and at times it can be chaotic.
 I can’t stress enough the importance of organization.
 Keep a consistent publishing calendar, plan your editorial calendar at least a month in advance, use a tool like Asana to track content progress, and map your content ideas against data.

-Read more tips from pro marketers in our interview series, Meet the Marketing Masters.
+Read more tips from pro marketers in our interview series, Content Marketing Masters.